Board of Directors

 governance, mergers & acquisitions, taxation and financial performance of large corporate enterprises and the acquisition, ownership, management and sale of small and medium enterprises underpins her contribution as a Director.
 Justine has a Bachelor of Commerce from Auckland University and is a Fellow of the New Zealand Institute of Chartered Accountants.

 Charles joined McKinsey & Company in 1987 and in 2000 became a senior director, primarily working with CEOs and Boards on strategy and operations turnarounds, before retiring in 2010.
 Since 2006 he has been involved in various new business ventures.
-A Director since December 2011, Charles is also a member
+A Director since December 2011, Charles is also a member of the board

 Paul joined the Board in December 2011, bringing over 25 years of international experience in telecommunications, media and convergence.
 Paul is the Group Chief Technology Officer of the HKT Trust, the listed telecommunications arm of PCCW.
 He is primarily responsible for leading the group’s product and technology roadmap and strategic development.
 In 2009, Paul was recognised by the IPTV World Forum with their Special Merit Award for Outstanding Industry Contribution and in 2008 he was listed as one of the Global Telecoms Business Magazine’s top 100 “most influential persons in telecoms”.
 Before joining PCCW in 2002, Paul